-I’ve worked for many years as a temporary employee – on and off since 1999, actually.
-Yes, you could call me a temp.
+I’ve worked for many years as a temporary employee.
+I've actually done this on-and-off since 1999.
+So yes, you could call me a temp.
 For better or worse, I suppose you could also say I’m an expert at being a temp.
-I guess that’s something like saying I’m an expert at home data entry, but I’ll take whatever achievements I can muster.
+I guess that’s something like saying I’m an expert at home data entry, but I’ll take whatever achievements I can get.

-I’ve worked as a temp primarily in the clerical/bookkeeping field, so the tips I provide will pertain to that work experience, though, of course, much about which I write could be useful in any line of work.
+I’ve worked as a temp primarily in the clerical/bookkeeping field, so the tips I provide will pertain to that field, though, of course, much of what I write could be useful in any line of work.

-Therefore, if you're starting your first temporary job, or if you’re trying to figure out why you’re having trouble with your present temporary position, please read on.
-It’s okay, you can learn from my pain.
+If you're starting your first temporary job or if you’re trying to figure out why you’re having trouble with your present temporary position, please read on.
+It’s okay—you can learn from my pain.
 I don’t mind a bit.

 2. Don’t Make Yourself Look Bad

-Whatever you do, don’t argue, lose your temper or get defensive.
-Such emotional states overcome us from time to time but don’t let it happen in the workplace.
-People will cut you some slack, if you actually have a permanent job, but the temp should not raise his or her voice in anger or frustration at any time.
+Whatever you do, don’t argue, lose your temper, or get defensive.
+Such emotional states overcome us from time to time, but don’t let it happen in the workplace.
+People will cut you some slack if you actually have a permanent job, but a temp should not raise their voice in anger or frustration at any time.
 People who act this way look terrible.
 If they could just see themselves in a video!

 3. The Boss Is Always Right

-For that reason, try to avoid “boss trouble” by helping him or her look as good as you can, even if that means ignoring their screw-ups.
+For that reason, try to avoid “boss trouble” by helping them look as good as they can, even if that means ignoring their screw-ups.
 Watch your coworkers—they’ll be doing the same thing, so follow their lead.
 But avoid kissing tail.
 At first, the boss may like you for kissing up, but in the end you’ll downgrade yourself.
 Few people like brown noses.

 4. Avoid Controversial Issues

-Everybody knows that you should avoiding talking about politics and religion in just about all social situations, and the temp should never discuss either while on the job.
-In fact, the temp should avoid discussing any controversial subject.
-Abortion would be an obvious example; others could be gay marriage, tax increases, drug testing in schools, even sports.
-(You may not want to tell anybody at work you’re an Oakland Raiders fan.)
+Everybody knows that you should avoid talking about politics and religion in just about all social situations, and a temp should never discuss either while on the job.
+In fact, a temp should avoid discussing any controversial subject.
+Abortion would be an obvious example; others could be gay marriage, tax increases, drug testing in schools, and even sports.
+(You may not want to tell anybody at work you’re an Oakland Raiders fan, for instance.)

-If you’re uncertain about the possible ramifications of talking about such issues, do yourself a big favor and keep your mouth.
+If you’re uncertain about the possible ramifications of talking about such issues, do yourself a big favor and keep your mouth shut.
 It’s hard to get in trouble if you don't say anything!

 5. Don’t Be Too Ambitious